 These common marriage problems are not always hallmarks of the end of a relationship, but once routine interactions have deteriorated to this extent, the marriage is very fragile and it is probably essential to seek some external help from a qualified marriage or relationship counsellor.

 Remember that anyone may occasionally stonewall or become defensive, contemptuous, or critical.
-Even perfectly happy couples can occasionally exhibit such behaviors during an intense period of conflict.
+Even perfectly happy couples can occasionally exhibit such behaviours during an intense period of conflict.
 The real danger here is letting these behaviours become habitual ways of interacting.
 If you feel that your relationship is characterised by frequent instances of the behaviours listed above, you may wish to seek the advice of a marriage or relationship counsellor who will be able to assist you in addressing your underlying sources of conflict.

 We welcome your enquiry.